my work

 Limes and Raspberries.

-This Summer commission was inspired by my client, who has a beautifully renovated home.
+A Summer commission was inspired by my client, who has a beautifully renovated home.
 Very wisely she has decorated in neutral tones so that she can change her colours with the seasons.
 She was inspired by the combination of the limes and the raspberry pinks to bring a 'zesty and summer' feel to her home.
 It was a lovely uplifting piece of weaving to work on and the surroundings made it look even better.

 Spinning yarn to achieve the colours and textures is very important to my work.
 I love colour mixing and being able to card and spin my own fibre to get the effects that I desire.